sqrDAO/sqrAI/README.md

 ## Key Features

-* **Automatic Documentation 🤖📝:** sqrAI creates initial versions of your project documentation from your code.
+* **Automatic Documentation:** sqrAI creates initial versions of your project documentation from your code.
-* **Documentation Updates 🔄📄:** sqrAI keeps your documentation in sync with your code.
+* **Documentation Updates:** sqrAI keeps your documentation in sync with your code.
-* **Code Suggestions 🤖💡:** sqrAI helps you write better code by giving helpful suggestions.
-* **Community Help 💬🤝:** sqrAI answers questions and talks with your community.
+* **Community Help:** sqrAI answers questions and talks with your community.
-* **Secure Information Storage 🔒🗄️:** sqrAI keeps your project information safe and organized.

 ## Getting Started

 sqrAI is still under development 🚧.
 We are working on its core features and testing it with a few web3 projects.

-## Roadmap

-Right now, we're focused on building the most important features of sqrAI, like creating documentation and helping with community interaction.
-We will add more features based on your feedback and what the web3 community needs.

-**Key Milestones:**

-* **Phase 1 (Now - December 24th):**  Build the core features and do initial testing.
-* **Phase 2 (January - February):**  Have more people try sqrAI and give us feedback.
-* **Phase 3 (March):**  Get ready to share sqrAI with everyone, including writing documentation and making sure it's secure.

 ## Stay Connected